filecoin-project/venus-docs/docs/guide/Using-venus-market.md

 # venus-market

 venus-market is responsible for deal making for a venus storage system.
 It compiles into venus-market (provider side) and market-client (lightweight client).
-Both need chain services and a local venus-wallet to function.
+Both needs to be connected to a chain service and a local venus-wallet to function.

 ## Install